 Making a Case For More Appropriate Possession of Child Pornography Sentencing

-If you are looking for someone to properly defend the circumstances of your child pornography possession, William Jaksa can help.
+If you are looking for someone to properly defend the circumstances of your possessing child pornography charges, William Jaksa can help.
 He will help you understand these criminal sentencing considerations and can advise you on the best circumstances to present to a judge and how to present your case in the best light.